Biltong is an all-time favorite South African snack. This biltong recipe will let you experience what the fuss is all about.

 This recipe uses a biltong box to make your biltong.
 Here’s how to make a biltong box.

-- Recipe quantities and volumes have been converted to US measures
+- No need to convert quantities and volumes to US measures

 - Bunny Chow